sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               :class:`.LogNormalDistribution` Samples values from a log-normal distribution with a specified mean and standard deviation.

-              :class:`.CustomDistribution` Allows sampling dynamically from a
-              user-defined distribution.
+              :class:`.CustomDistribution` Samples values by calling a user-defined input function.

               If :class:`.UniformDistribution`, :class:`.GaussianDistribution`,
               :class:`.LogNormalDistribution`, or :class:`.LogNormalDistribution`
               is used to initialize the :class:`.ContinuousFactor`,
-              the factor will generate values following the corresponding distribution at runtime through `continuousfactor.generate()`,
+              the factor will generate values following the corresponding distribution at runtime through :meth:`.ContinuousFactor.generate`.
-              thus the factor is always a *non-derived continuousfactor*.
+              In this case the factor is always a *non-derived continuousfactor*.

-              The user can also use :class:`.CustomDistribution`, in which user needs to provide a custom `func(Callable)` to initialize the :class:`.ContinuousFactor`.
+              The user can also use :class:`.CustomDistribution`, in which case the user needs to provide a custom `func(Callable)` to initialize the :class:`.ContinuousFactor`.
-              The factor will then use `func` to generate values.
+              The factor will then call `func` to generate values at runtime through :meth:`.ContinuousFactor.generate`.
-              In addition to the user-defined `func`, :class:`.CustomDistribution` can also take an additional argument, `function_inputs`, which is a list of inputs for the user-defined function.
-              When `function_inputs` is not provided or empty, :class:`.ContinuousFactor` should not require additional inputs to generate values, as `continuousfactor.generate()`.
-Similarly,
-              when `function_inputs` is provided but only contains basic datatypes, the :class:`.ContinuousFactor` can also directly generate values at runtime through `continuousfactor.generate()`.
+              In addition, :class:`.CustomDistribution` can also
+              accept an additional argument `dependents` that

-              However, if `function_inputs` contains a :class:`.DiscreteFactor` or a :class:`.ContinuousFactor` in the design, the ContinuousFactor initialized is considered a *derived continuousfactor*.
-In such cases, the :class:`.ContinuousFactor` needs to use the values for these factors in the experiment as the inputs to generate values.
+              contains a list of factors that the current :class:`.ContinuousFactor` depends on.
+The list of factors can be either :class:`.DiscreteFactor` or :class:`.ContinuousFactor` in the design.
+In such cases, the :class:`ContinuousFactor` initialized
+              is considered a *derived continuousfactor* and it also suggests that `func` would require additional values in order to generate values at runtime.
-              For example, when `function_inputs` contains a Factor Color in the design, for each trial, the `value` for the Factor needs to be passed to the `continuousfactor` in order to generate values, such as `continuousfactor.generate([value])`
+              For example, when `dependents` constains  a :class:`.Factor` `Color` in the design, the `factor_values` for `Color` needs to be passed to :meth:`.ContinuousFactor.generate`.

               If `distribution` is not set or recognized, an error will be raised.